LyciaStenson/Nightbird-Lengine/README.md

 # Nightbird Engine

-## Nightbird is a new Free and Open Source game engine.
+## A new Free and Open Source game engine.

 Nightbird is a C++ game engine with Vulkan rendering and a dynamic project system.